Zimiamvian Trilogy: Scholarship

 All the books contain a romantic ethic of fame, fate and eternal recurrence, in which the supreme value is chivalry, both in the sense of heroism and in the sense of idealization of women.
-In Mistress of Mistresses the underlying philosophy is a pantheism similar to that espoised by Baruch Spinoza, pantheism mysteriously combined with polytheism (characters routinely swear by "the Gods").
+In Mistress of Mistresses the underlying philosophy is a pantheism similar to that espoused by Baruch Spinoza, pantheism mysteriously combined with polytheism (characters routinely swear by "the Gods").
 There are both a supreme male God, named as Zeus in The Mezentian Gate, whose avatars include Duke Barganax and Lessingham, and a supreme Goddess, identified with the eternal feminine and with Aphrodite, and temporarily incarnated in the two queens whom Lessingham serves.